 a.
 The total number of officers who may be recommended in each competitive category shall be the number that most closely approximates the percentage set forth below of in-zone eligible officers determined as of the date the boards convene.
-The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-24 Navy Reserve Officer Promotion Plan, and furnish the number to the boards.
+The Chief of Naval Personnel shall determine the number of in-zone and above-zone, not previously considered, eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-25 Navy Reserve Officer Promotion Plan, and furnish the number to the boards.

-b.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER CHIEF WARRANT OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF W-3, W-4, AND W-5 - b.
 If the computation results in a fraction of a number of 0.5 or greater, the fraction is rounded up to the nearest whole number.
 If the computation results in a fraction of a number less than 0.5, that fraction is rounded down to the nearest whole number.
 The boards may recommend up to the number provided by the Chief of Naval Personnel.

-COMPETITIVE CATEGORY PERCENT TO SELECT
+COMPETITIVE PERCENT

-TO SEBBOT
+CATEGORY TO SELE CT

+i

 Chief Warrant Officer, W-3 AFQ

-Chief Warrant Officer, W-4 75
+Chief Warrant Officer, W-4 100

-Chief Warrant Officer, ₩ - 5 33
+Chief Warrant Officer, ₩-5 25

-^{} All Fully Qualified
+\ All-Fully-Qualified

 - 3. Equal Consideration of Officers "In-Zone" and "Above-Zone".
-As detailed above, the number of in-zone eligible officers is used only to calculate the total number of selects authorized.
+As detailed above, the number of in-zone and above-zone, not previously considered, eligible officers is used only to calculate the total number of selects authorized.
 There are no individual zone selection limitations or expectations.
 Accordingly, in determining which officers are best and fully qualified for promotion, you are required to equally consider both above-zone and in-zone officers. - Consideration of Chief Warrant Officers "Below-Zone".
-Below-zone selections are not authorized for promotion to the grade of chief warrant officer three (CWO3).
-However, belowzone selections are authorized for promotion to the grades of chief warrant officer four (CWO4) and chief warrant officer five (CWO5).
-Identifying exceptional officers from below-zone and selecting them for promotion to CWO4 or CWO5 is authorized.
-A number not to exceed 10 percent of the total selections authorized for each grade and competitive category may be selected from below-zone unless the number calculated is less than 1, in which case the number that may be selected from below-zone is 1.
+Below-zone selections are not authorized for promotion to the grade of Chief Warrant Officer three (CWO3).
+However, belowzone selections are authorized for promotion to the grades of Chief Warrant Officer four (CWO4) and Chief Warrant Officer five (CWO5).
+Identifying exceptional officers from below-zone and selecting them for promotion to CWO4 or CWO5 is authorized. number not to exceed 10 percent of the total selections authorized for each grade and competitive category may be selected from below-zone unless the number calculated is less than 1, in which case the number that may be selected from below-zone is 1.
 The boards must ensure that below-zone candidates are individually evaluated as a source of best and fully qualified officers.
 Below-zone selects shall be based on sustained measures of success in their community specialties.
 Below-zone selections are encouraged to ensure the Navy is best served in filling critical competency requirements.